Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Introduction

 The Standard Model (SM) of particle physics harbours several shortcomings despite providing the most successful theory of the underlying nature of fundamental particles and their interactions, verified in many low to high-energy experiments consistently delivering excellent agreement.
 Among many such issues relating to some internal inconsistencies to the inability to explain some of the observations, significant flaws like the strong-CP problem \cite{Cheng:1987gp, Baluni:1978rf,Dine:2000cj}, the existence of dark matter (DM) \cite{Sofue:2000jx, Clowe:2006eq}, baryon-antibaryon asymmetry of the universe \cite{Riotto:1999yt, Dine:2003ax}, neutrino masses \cite{Super-Kamiokande:1998kpq, SNO:2002tuh, K2K:2002icj}, etc. are the ones which generated lots of attention in motivating to go beyond the Standard Model (BSM) and their searches at different experiments.

-The $SU(3)_C$ symmetry of SM allows a term like $\theta\dfrac{g_S^2}{32\pi^2} \tilde{G}_{\mu \nu} G^{\mu \nu}$, where $G^{\mu \nu}$ is the gluon field strength tensor.
+Due to the nontrivial QCD vacuum structure, the QCD Lagrangian includes an $\theta$-dependent term that does not obey parity and time reversal invariance.
+The physically observable parameter is the effective $\overline{\theta}$ term when considered in the basis where the quark mass matrix is real and diagonal.
+The $SU(3)_C$ symmetry of the SM allows a term like $\theta\dfrac{g_S^2}{32\pi^2} \tilde{G}_{\mu \nu}^a G^{a,\mu \nu}$, where $G^{a, \mu \nu}$ is the gluon field strength tensor, and $g_S$ is the strong coupling constant. $\tilde{G}_{\mu \nu}^a=\epsilon_{\mu\nu\rho\sigma} G^{a,\rho\sigma}$, $\epsilon_{\mu\nu\rho\sigma}$ is the antisymmetric tensor with $\epsilon^{0123}=+1$.
 This term contributes to the neutron electric dipole moment, and the experimental measurement \cite{PhysRevLett.124.081803} constraints the parameter $\overline{\theta}\leq 10^{-10}$.
 These two parameters $\overline{\theta}$ and $\theta$ are related through quark field chiral rotation.
 Since $\overline{\theta}\rightarrow 0$ does not promote any symmetry of the theory, one would anticipate $\overline{\theta}\sim\mathcal{O}(1)$, which is known as a strong charge-parity (CP) problem~\cite{Cheng:1987gp, Baluni:1978rf, Dine:2000cj}.
 Roberto Peccei and Helen Quinn proposed a classic resolution to this critical issue in 1977 by extending the SM with a global Peccei-Quinn (PQ) symmetry, expected to be broken spontaneously at a scale far larger than the Electroweak (EW) scale.
 The breaking of $U(1)_{PQ}$ predicts the existence of a pseudo-Goldstone particle, also known as the QCD axion.
 It is even more interesting to note that although QCD axion is not entirely stable, it can have a lifetime comparable to the age of the Universe, thanks to the sizeable breaking scale, to play the role of dark matter \cite{Peccei:1977hh,Peccei:1977ur}.
 Hence such models can concurrently explain the presence of the DM in the Universe while also solving the strong-CP problem.

 After breaking $U(1)_{PQ}$ symmetry, one may formulate an axion-gluon effective Lagrangian where $F_a$ is the Peccei-Quinn breaking scale and this Lagrangian appears to be